 In September 2013, CYU entered into an agreement create a joint venture with Elementos Limited (ELT) to explore for copper, cobalt and gold and ultimately earn a majority interest in the Millennium Project.
-Millennium, situated near Cloncurry in the world-class Mt Isa Inlier in north-west Queensland, includes the following tenements:
+Millennium, situated near Cloncurry in the world-class Mount Isa Inlier in north-west Queensland, included the following tenements:

-- · Mining Leases totalling 131.54 hectares; - Exploration Permits totalling 246.4 km2; and - Exploration Permit applications (including areas that involve contested applications) totalling 74 km2.
+- · Mining Leases totalling 134 hectares;

+- Exploration Permits totalling 254 km2; and

+- Exploration Permit applications (including areas that involve contested applications) totalling 74 km2.